ShaunakSen/node_examples/readme.txt

 Passport-Local-Mongoose:

-Passport Local Strategy can be used with Mongoose in an even easer manner with help of Passport-Local-Mongoose
+Passport Local Strategy can be used with Mongoose in an even easier manner with help of Passport-Local-Mongoose

 sudo npm install passport-local-mongoose